Aiven-Open/transforms-for-apache-kafka-connect/README.md

 The transformation defines the following configurations:

 - `field.name` - The name of the field which should be used as the topic name.
 If `null` or empty, the entire key or value is used (and assumed to be a string).
 By default is `null`.
 - `skip.missing.or.null` - In case the source of the new topic name is `null` or missing, should a record be silently passed without transformation.
-By default is `false`.
+By default, is `false`.

 Here is an example of this transformation configuration: